ttmarek/rangle-blogs/form-analytics/README.md

 npm install redux-beacon@0.2.x --save
 ```

-* Get a Google Analytics account if you don't have one
-* Create a new property
-* Create a new goal
-* Create a funnel for the goal
-* Destination
-* Add the routes to the funnel report
-* Explain the reasoning behind all the routes
-* Complication: Need to mape the Redux actions to GA page views

 * introduce redux beacon
 * set up redux beacon, follow instructions on the target docs page